Summary

 Public relations has never had a shortage of metrics to track.
 Share of media coverage, impressions, sentiment, volume of coverage, the list goes on.
 With so many options, it can feel overwhelming.
 But the truth is, not every metric matters.
 If you’re serious about demonstrating PR’s role in business growth, you need to focus on earned media metrics that drive real impact.

 Now, let’s address the elephant in the room: PR attribution.
 It’s the holy grail of measurement.
 Everyone wants it.
 Everyone talks about it.
 But to be real, it’s still messy.
 Attribution models are expensive, often inaccurate, and rarely give PR teams full credit for their role in customer journeys.
-This is why, heading into 2025, smart PR teams are shifting their focus to the earned media metrics that matter most.
+This is why, heading into 2025, smart teams are shifting their focus to the PR metrics that matter most.

 Here are the top three earned media metrics every PR pro should lock in on.